Lramseyer/vaporview/README.md

 Vaporview supports 8 different waveform colors.
 The colors are based off the [semantic token colors](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) for VScode text.* There are 4 builtin colors, and 4 custom colors that can be configured in the vaporview settings.
 To change the color, right click on the waveform, select **Color** -> and select the color you wish to use.

-*Unforunately, the VScode API does not make these colors visible to custom webviews yet.
+*Unfortunately, the VScode API does not make these colors visible to custom webviews yet.
 It is an [open issue](https://github.com/microsoft/vscode/issues/32813), so there's a hack in place.
 The default waveform colors will not follow suit with all color themes, but it should work broadly between light themes and dark themes.

 ## Waveform Render Types

 Aside from the binary and multi-bit waveform renderers, Vaporview supports displaying analog signals.
 Any multi-bit variable or Real type supports this.
 Analog signals can be displayed wither as a linear or stepped line.
-In the case of binary vlues, the Y value can be evaluated as either a signed or unsigned value.
+In the case of binary values, the Y value can be evaluated as either a signed or unsigned value.
 To change the Render Type, right click on the signal in the viewer and select **Render Type** -> and select the render type you wish to use for the signal.

 ### Multi-bit display type